The Best Morning Routine for Mental Clarity.

 8. Accept a Cold Shower or Splash.

-Although the thought of waking up and jumping into cold water may seem extreme, it's an incredibly effective exercise for increasing mental clarity and mental alertness, as well as sharpening focus.
+Although the thought of waking up and jumping into cold water may seem extreme, it is an incredibly effective exercise for increasing mental clarity and mental alertness, as well as sharpening focus.
 Exposure to cold gets the sympathetic nervous system going, your natural get up and go system, causing a greater release of adrenaline, oxygenation, and circulation.
 Together, all of these things wake up your body and your mind.

 Cold showers are commonly employed in performance psychology and wellness communities as a way to enhance resilience and mental toughness.
 The pain compels you to remain present and control your breathing, which creates mental discipline through repetition.